StockDog/stockdog-api/README.md

     - host: localhost
     - database: StockDog
 1. Create a `.env` file in /stockdog-api and follow the format laid out in `.env.example`.
 The database name should be `StockDog`.
-1. Run `brew install pipenv` if you do not have pipenv.
-1. From /stockdog-api, run `cd Scripts` and then run `./bootstrap.sh`
+1. From /stockdog-api, run `cd Scripts` and then run `./bootstrap.sh` (this will setup service dependencies and database)
 1. Run `pipenv run python3 app.py`.
 1. Test that everything is working by running `curl localhost:5005`.